blowupthenoobs/PortfolioSite/README.md

     3.)
 My myDrive Reskin (https://github.com/blowupthenoobs/driveCloneThing)

 To run the first part of the website, after downloading it, you will want to cd into the portfoliosite folder, and there's a chance it's already built in the repo from my idiocies, but if not you should run "npm run build" in the terminal.
 First you will want to set up the .env file, requiring an entry for VITE_BackEndLocation with the route towards the 2nd component of the website.
 After that you can hit "npx vite preview" and it should run the website locally on your computer.
+(worth noting that for some reason this first part only works on a linux based system, that includes mac unfortunately)

 The second part, the MySQL Database is rather straightforward to use, after downloading it, all you should need to do, assuming you have the basic MySQL stuff on your computer is run "node index.js" to start the database server.